How to use Spotify web player on Mac 2025: My recent tricks

 Pros:

-• Save space on your Mac.
-If you’re a storage perfectionist and want as little gigabytes waste as possible, the web player makes more sense.
+• Save space on your Mac: If you’re a storage perfectionist and want to waste as few gigabytes as possible, the web player makes more sense.

-• Block ads.
-Free Spotify comes with visual and audio ads.
-So many people with a free account get web Spotify to be able to use ad blockers on it.
+• Block ads: Free Spotify comes with visual and audio ads.
+So many people with a free account get a web Spotify to be able to use ad blockers on it.

 Cons:

-• Lower bitrate.
-With the Spotify online player, you get 128kbps bitrate if you have a free account, and 256kbps if you use Premium.
-With the desktop app, you get 160 kbps and 320 kbps respectively.
+• Lower bitrate: With the Spotify online player, you get 128kbps if you have a free account and 256kbps if you use Premium.
+With the desktop app, you get 160 kbps and 320 kbps, respectively.
 This means the Spotify web player is a bit slower than the app.

 Why you should choose Spotify Mac app

-Let’s look into the pros and cons of Spotify app to find out whether it’s worth installing:
+Let’s look into the pros and cons of the Spotify app to find out whether it’s worth installing.

 Pros:

-• Faster load.
-Because the app provides higher bitrate, you can expect a slightly faster music load.
+• Faster load: Because the app provides a higher bitrate, you can expect a slightly faster music load.
 Still, an average user won’t notice any difference.

-• Music control via the Control Center.
-Since Apple elevated the Control Center in macOS Big Sur, it now gives you a one-click access to all important toggles — including Spotify.
+• Music control via the Control Center: Since Apple elevated the Control Center in macOS Big Sur, it now gives you one-click access to all important toggles, including Spotify.
 So you can easily pause a song or fast-forward to the next one without opening the app.

 Cons: